DrakenStark/ManualSyncProxy/README.md

 - Automatic fire
 - Network ownership management for the target Manual Sync script to keep up with the VRCPickup's network ownership

 I've been making pickup based scripts for a while and I've found myself repeatedly implementing these features in them.
 My goal being to up the intuitive quality for pickups across multiple VRChat worlds and events.
-ManualSyncProxy is intended to simplify the Manual Sync pickup scripts that need to be created, streamlining them to on their unique functionality.
+ManualSyncProxy is intended to simplify the Manual Sync pickup scripts that need to be created, streamlining them for focus on their unique functionality.

 ManualSyncProxy does not include a target Manual Sync script example.
 I've not yet designed one that I feel is versatile enough to include as part of this repository.